onaio/ansible-certbot/README.md

 - Setting `certbot_install_cert:true` modifies the virtual site file to add directives for including ssl certificate, key and default Let's Encrypt SSL configuration

-- Setting `certbot_redirect_http:true` will modify the virtual site file to add dirctives to redirect all http traffic to https.
+- Setting `certbot_redirect_http:true` will modify the virtual site file to add dirctives to redirect all HTTP traffic to HTTPS.
+HTTPS configuration (including supported TLS versions, whether to include the HSTS header, and which cipher suits are supported) is done by the certbot package.

 ## Dependencies